Jeter Mountain Farm: U-Pick Fruit & Flowers, Creamery, Wagon Rides, and a Huge Indoor Play Area

 The views from the parking lot of Jeter Mountain Farm are sweeping shots of the nearby mountains, open space, and a beautiful building that seems to fit right into the landscape with its earthy hues of brown and green.
 The farm is a welcoming spot for families that has nearly two dozen varieties of apples, cider, live music, a wagon ride, and lots of other activities to enjoy.

-About Jeter Mountain Farm
+U-Pick at Jeter Mountain

 About Jeter Mountain